A short Bhutan tour featuring the major cultural highlights of amazing Bhutan including the Tiger’s Nest and more .

 Meals: Breakfast

-Of course, there's no reason to depart today; your Bhutan holiday can be readily tailored.
+Of course, there's no reason to depart today; your Bhutan holiday can be readily tailor made.

 A private vehicle transfer to Paro Airport for your departing flight